LiquidSmokeX64/coffee/README.md

 To get started, simply download the ISO from the *Releases* page, use Etcher to write it to a USB drive, and proceed as you would with any other Arch ISO installation.

+**Known Potential Issues**
+1. RayNeo 3s Pro AR/XR glasses have no audio in Plasma DE.
+2. Updating via "pacman -Syu" command on Cinnamon DE may break lightdm.
+(Use the distro-specific updater in CoffeeLinux Manager)
+3. Sometimmes the ISO does not wipe the destination drive properly (automated fdisk issue).
+4. Switching to X11 sessions in Plasma or Gnome may have random oddities due to the Wayland focused setup of CoffeeLinux.
+5. Audio may be quieter than usual on some speakers / laptops.
 ------------------------------------

 Like, Share, and Enjoy.